volodymyrhudyma/blog/content/blog/event-bubbling-in-javascript.md

   - JavaScript
 promote: false
 metaDescription: Learn about the concept of Event Bubbling in JavaScript.
-Event Bubbling is a process of running event handlers from the innermost element all the way up on its parents..
+Event Bubbling is a process of executing event handlers from the innermost element all the way up to its parents.
 shareImage: /img/event-bubbling-in-javascript.jpg
-teaser: Have you ever noticed that a click handler added to the parent node also fires when child elements are clicked?
+teaser: Have you ever noticed that a click handler added to the parent node fires even when child elements are clicked?
 It may be confusing at first, but that's how Event Bubbling works in JavaScript.
-In order to be able to properly handle different types of events on DOM nodes...
+In order to properly handle different types of events on DOM nodes...
 date: 2021-05-23T07:05:21.928Z
 ---
-Have you ever noticed that a click handler added to the parent node also fires when child elements are clicked?
+Have you ever noticed that a click handler added to the parent node fires even when child elements are clicked?

 It may be confusing at first, but that's how Event Bubbling works in JavaScript.

-In order to be able to properly handle different types of events on DOM nodes, knowing this concept is a must for successful development of web products, even though we don't come across it very often.
+In order to properly handle different types of events on DOM nodes, knowing this concept is a must for successful web product development, even if we don't encounter it very often.

 ## Event Bubbling

-Event Bubbling is a type of event propagation where the event first triggers on the innermost target element (the one we clicked), and then triggers all the way up on parent elements until it reaches the outermost DOM element or window object.
+Event Bubbling is a type of event propagation where the event fires first on the innermost target element (the one we clicked on), and then triggers all the way up on parent elements until it reaches the outermost DOM element or window object.

 > Window is not a DOM node but it implements the **EventTarget** interface, so we are handling it like it was the parent node of the document object.